hn/bsh-home-appliances/DISHWASHER.md

 Depending on the board model, there is also an additional motor driver chip FSB50550AB from fairchild semiconductors to power the fan motor for the Zeolith active drying technology.

-The board has three D-Bus connectors (X9, X10, X11), the latter on the [left side with four pins](photos/bsh-EPG700xx-dbus.jpg): 1.
+The board has three D-Bus connectors (X9, X10, X11), the first at the top left and the latter two on the [left side with four pins](photos/bsh-EPG700xx-dbus.jpg): 1.
 Unknown, 2.
 VBUS, 3.
 DATA, 4.
 GND.
 Additionally, there is one (galvanically isolated) D-Bus connector on the [daughter board](photos/bsh-EPG700xx-dbus-daughter.jpg).